nseba/nseba.github.io/_posts/2023-08-01-code-driven.md

 Throughout my professional journey, I've been fortunate to work with fantastic small teams on ambitious projects.
 To achieve our goals efficiently, we knew automation was the key.
 And when it comes to distributed architectures, the complexity demands an even greater emphasis on streamlining the development process.

-In this blog post, I'll delve into our winning strategy, using standard tools that empower us to automate and orchestrate with ease.
+In this blog post, I'll delve into our strategy, using standard tools that empower us to automate and orchestrate with ease.

 ### Environments: The Crucial Building Blocks